NBA Players And Coaches Talk Social Justice: ‘Our Job At The Least Is To Keep These Conversations Going’

 “I just want us to be aware, and I wanted our players to be able to speak out.”

-As The Inquisitr previously reported, Los Angeles Lakers superstar LeBron James plans to do away with his yearly ritual of disconnecting from his phone during the NBA playoffs to stay better connected with his family.
-But the move will also allow him to continue speaking out on social justice issues, as he been doing over the last two months.
+As The Inquisitr previously reported, Los Angeles Lakers superstar LeBron James plans to do away with his yearly ritual of disconnecting from his phone during the playoffs to stay better connected with his family.
+The move will also allow him to continue speaking out on social justice issues, as he has been doing over the last two months.

 “This is a time where we’re being heard,” he said.